CrashCortez/vitadock-vlc/README.md

 5 - Once everything is done restart your raspberry pi (system message will appear asking you to press reboot).

+or

-or if you have a card with Raspbian Stretch updat and upgrade
+If you have a card with Raspbian Stretch update and upgrade
 ```
 sudo apt-get update && sudo apt-get -y upgrade
 ```